bitex-la/static_models/README.md

       # Actually define the breeds we support using a Hash
       # Keys are the 'id' attribute of each model.
 Must be Integers.
       # Values are the 'code' attribute.
 Must be Symbols, and unique.
-      # If you want your model to have extra attributes, make te value
+      # If you want your model to have extra attributes, make the value
       # be an Array of 2 elements: [Symbol, Hash].
       static_models(
         1 => :collie,